mussol/100-days-of-code/log.md

 ### Day 59: April 12, 2017

 Tackled another two sections of the bootcamp, this time for css.
 Practiced with selectors, built a basic tic tac toe board and a basic photo blog grid.
 Final project on this section to be built tomorrow.

+### Day 60: April 13, 2017

+Finished the bootcamp section on CSS by building a blog from scratch.
+Only html and css for now, but I'm quite happy with the result.